gazebosim/gz-physics/tutorials/02_installation.md

 ## Prerequisites

-Ignition Physics and several of its dependencies can be installed on macOS with [Homebrew](http://brew.sh/) using the [osrf/simulation tap](https://github.com/osrf/homebrew-simulation).
-Ignition Physics uses several C++17 features which are not available in macOS High Sierra (10.13) and earlier, so macOS Mojave (10.14) with XCode 10.1 are the minimum system requirements.
+Gazebo Physics and several of its dependencies can be installed on macOS with [Homebrew](http://brew.sh/) using the [osrf/simulation tap](https://github.com/osrf/homebrew-simulation).
+Gazebo Physics uses several C++17 features which are not available in macOS High Sierra (10.13) and earlier, so macOS Mojave (10.14) with XCode 10.1 are the minimum system requirements.